-- Since it is similar to a programming language, it can be quickly transformed into the actual programming language than a flowchart. - The layman can easily understand it. - Easily modifiable as compared to the flowcharts. - Its implementation is beneficial for structured, designed elements. - It can easily detect an error before transforming it into a code.
+- It can be quickly transformed into an actual programming language than a flowchart since it is similar to a programming language. - The layman or user can easily understand it. - It can be easily modified as compared to flowcharts. - Its implementation is beneficial for structured, designed elements. - It can easily detect an error before transforming it into a code.